Servideska/HPC/doc.zih.tu-dresden.de/docs/training/getting_started.md

 To work on the ZIH HPC system, there are two possibilities:

 * create a [new project](https://doc.zih.tu-dresden.de/application/project_request_form/)
-* join an existing project: e.g. new researchers in an existing project, teaching purposes.
+* join an existing project: e.g. new researchers in an existing project, students in projects for teaching purposes.
 The details will be provided to you by the project admin.

-This is because the system is structured by these HPC projects.
+The ZIH HPC system is structured by so-called HPC projects.
 An HPC project on the ZIH HPC system includes:

 * project directory
 * project group